Demolition Costs

 You'll pay the contractors on either daily or weekly rates depending on the quoted timescales, which can range from £165 to £220 a day, per contractor.
 For this reason, it's important to ask how many labourers will be used on your project and for how long at the quotation stage.

-What Factors Impact Demolition Costs?
+Factors That Impact Demolition Costs

 A few different factors can affect the overall cost of demolition - let's take a closer look.